-The Trax is sized like the Chevy Sonic but built on a mostly unrelated architecture.
-Its rivals have varying degrees of ruggedness: they include the Jeep Renegade, Nissan Juke, Honda HR-V, and the Encore.
+The Trax is sized like the Chevy Sonic but rides higher and offers all-wheel drive.
+Its rivals have varying degrees of ruggedness: they include the Jeep Renegade, Nissan Juke, Honda HR-V, Mazda CX-3, and the fancier Encore.

 MORE: read our 2015 Chevrolet Trax preview

 The Trax fits right in with the rest of the Chevrolet small-car lineup, with a rather tall hoodline and blunt snout, showcasing the Chevrolet dual-port grille and bowtie design.
 That tall nose meets a body that otherwise looks like an elevated hatchback, with some body-side sculpting helping to avoid too much of a slab-sided look.
 Yet faux skid plates and rubberized wheel-well liners hint at a more rugged side that might or might not actually be there.
 Inside, the Trax gets a look that has quite a bit in common with the Chevy Sonic hatchback—including a version of the Sonic’s motorcycle-inspired instrument panel (digital speedometer, analog tach).

 Four adults (technically up to five) can fit in the Trax, which includes all the hatchback versatility you’d expect; in back, you get 60/40-split folding seats that do fold flat, and even the front passenger seat will fold flat for longer items.
 Cargo space expands from 18.7 cubic feet with the rear seatbacks up, to 48.4 cubic feet with them folded forward, and there are plenty of cubbies for the smaller things.